 In London, there are National Schools, International Schools (IB) and British Schools, both Private and State.

 The UK prides itself on the high standards of education in all of its schools, be they International, American, British Independent or British State schools, which provide free education, often to a high standard.
 However, quality varies significantly from school to school and borough to borough.
-An excellent online guide is www.schoolsnet.com which gives a comprehensive profile on most schools in England, private or state-run, including their previous year’s results.
+An good online guide is www.schoolsnet.com which gives a comprehensive profile on most schools in England, private or state-run, including their previous year’s results.

 As a general rule, there is a shortage of places for children in state schools in South East England and London, and good schools tend to be oversubscribed with long waiting lists.
 Something else to bear in mind is that you can't apply for a place at a state school place until you have moved into a neighbourhood (known as the catchment area) and are resident in the area (started the lease/ tenancy).